chintan992/chintan992/README.md

 ### 🚀 About Me

 - 🔭 I’m currently working on **letsstream2, letsstream-flutter-v2, and atoms(weather app)**.
-- 🌱 I’m always learning, currently diving deeper into **Python, Node.js, and Telegram Bots**.
+- 🌱 I’m always learning, currently diving deeper into **Python, Node.js, and AI WorkFlows**.
-- 👯 I’m looking to collaborate on **innovative web and mobile app projects**.
+- 👯 I’m looking to collaborate on **innovative web, mobile app projects and one stop solutions**.
 - 💬 Ask me about **Flutter, Dart, Python, Flask, or anything related to tech!**
 - 📫 How to reach me: **chintanr21@gmail.com**
 - 😄 Fun fact: I believe the right playlist can solve any coding bug.